 This tip may seem incredibly obvious, but it bears repeating.
 After all, you don’t want to be stuck on a backcountry road at night with a dead smartphone.
 Many restaurants and truck stops now have accessible plugs for charging devices, but it’s a good idea to fully charge yours before you leave.
 While you’re at it, establish a trusted friend that you’ll periodically check in with via voice or text if you’re traveling alone.

 There are many more ways to prepare for a road trip, but safety is the most essential.
-Ensuring that your vehicle’s in good shape, bring all seaon clothing and emergency gear, have plan, keeping important documents nearby and charging your devices can save you headaches on the road.
+Ensuring that your vehicle’s in good shape, bringing all-season clothing and emergency gear, having a plan, keeping important documents nearby, and charging your devices can save you headaches on the road.

 By Mikkie Mills